5late/5late.github.io/guides/HIDDEN-BASED-BOT.md

 - DM the bot creator, ``Xurxx#7879``.
 - Use the ``./ask`` command, as explained above.
-- Ping bot creator in the server channels, if I'm around, and your question isn't stupid, I'll answer.
+- Ping bot creator in the server channels, if I'm around, I'll answer.

 ## Development

-- I am planning to make the bot **fully open source**, and would appreciate pull requests with helpful changes.
+- The bot is licensed under [GPL-2.0](https://github.com/5late/Based-Bot/blob/master/LICENSE).
+- Head over to the [GitHub page](https://github.com/5late/Based-Bot/) to view the source, and contribute code.
 - The bot is developed in 100% Python, please have a general idea of Python before staring any development.

 ## Donate

-- I plan to make the bot open source so I can be completely transparent, as well as because I advocate for Free Open Source Software (FOSS)
 - Your donations are greatly appreciated, and keep the bot server alive.
-- I will update this page with links to donate in the near future.
+- You can contact the bot developer on [Discord](https://slatedev.xyz/contact/discord) if you would like to help keep the bot alive.

 ~ 5late